caddis/craft-wistia/README.md

 Skips over the specified results.
 For example, if the tag returns 5 videos and you set an offset of two, the first two results are skipped and results 3, 4, and 5 are shown.

 #### width
 Width of the embed.
-If a width is applied, the responsive parameter (see below) will default to "false" unless you specify otherwise.
 Default: `640px`.

 #### height
 Height of the embed.
 Default: `360px`.